HV and LV Power Supplies, Fusing, Soft Start, Regulators and more

 Balancing (equalizing) resistors for a capacitor bank

-This article explains how to properly size the resistors used to equalize the voltage across each electrolytic filter capacitor and how to determine what wattage these resistors should be, when two or more electrolytic capacitors are used in series in the power supply.
+The linked article explains how to properly size the resistors used to equalize the voltage across each electrolytic filter capacitor and how to determine what wattage these resistors should be, when two or more electrolytic capacitors are used in series in the power supply.

-To the article I would add a reminder that these equalizing resistors are NOT meant to be a bleeder resistor system although some will use them as such.
-They WILL, however, draw some current from the B+ line and this should be taken into consideration when figuring how much current the equalizer system and the real bleeder should be asked to handle.
+To the article I would add a reminder that these equalizing resistors are NOT meant to be a “safety” bleeder resistor system although some will use them as such.

 Screen Supplies (by W8JI)